MISSION-LC

-Mission-LC Mark Three has great balance of tone and detail and excellent immunity to electromagnetic interference.
-It’s agile and dynamic yet will not highlight or emphasize problems in recordings, your room or playback rig.
-And while you will notice Mission-LC III’s high performance on very deep bass and extreme treble, it never loses its rock-solid drive and tone in the meat of the music.
+Mission-LC has great balance of tone and detail and excellent immunity to electromagnetic interference—agile and dynamic yet forgiving, rarely highlight or emphasize problems in recordings, your room or playback rig.
+And while you will notice Mission-LC’s high performance on very deep bass and extreme treble, it never loses its rock-solid drive and tone in the meat of the music.

-Engineered from the ground up and manufactured in-house.
-Take us up on our 100% money back 60-day satisfaction guarantee and see if Zu Mission Mk.III loudspeaker cables improve the sound of your system.
+Mission-LC is engineered from the ground up by Zu and manufactured in-house in Ogden, Utah.
+We hope you will take us up on our 100% money back 60-day satisfaction guarantee and see for yourself, in your system, if it improves your sound.

 Made in Ogden, Utah

-Mission-LC Mark Three has great balance of tone and detail and excellent immunity to electromagnetic interference.
-It’s agile and dynamic yet will not highlight or emphasize problems in recordings, your room or playback rig.
-And while you will notice Mission-LC III’s high performance on very deep bass and extreme treble, it never loses its rock-solid drive and tone in the meat of the music.
+Mission-LC has great balance of tone and detail and excellent immunity to electromagnetic interference—agile and dynamic yet forgiving, rarely highlight or emphasize problems in recordings, your room or playback rig.
+And while you will notice Mission-LC’s high performance on very deep bass and extreme treble, it never loses its rock-solid drive and tone in the meat of the music.

-Engineered from the ground up and manufactured in-house.
-Take us up on our 100% money back 60-day satisfaction guarantee and see if Zu Mission Mk.III loudspeaker cables improve the sound of your system.
+Mission-LC is engineered from the ground up by Zu and manufactured in-house in Ogden, Utah.
+We hope you will take us up on our 100% money back 60-day satisfaction guarantee and see for yourself, in your system, if it improves your sound.

 Made in Ogden, Utah